Clothing and retail

-The 2021 Fashion Transparency Index reviewed 250 of the world's largest fashion brands and retailers and ranked them according to how much they disclose about their social and environmental policies, practices and impacts.
-Brands owned by this company scored 60%, signifying that it is publishing detailed supplier lists and the vast majority of policies, procedures and future goals.
-The average score was 23% and the highest score was 78%.
+The 2022 Fashion Transparency Index reviewed 250 of the world's largest fashion brands and retailers and ranked them according to how much they disclose about their human rights and environmental policies, practices and impacts.
+Brands owned by this company scored 57%, signifying that it is publishing detailed supplier lists and the vast majority of policies, procedures and future goals.
+The average score was 24% and the highest score was 78%.

 This company has signed the 'Accord on Fire and Building Safety in Bangladesh', a program endorsed by Bangladeshi and international unions and labor rights organizations.
 The ground-breaking program includes independent safety inspections with public reports, mandatory factory building renovations, the obligation by brands and retailers to underwrite the cost of repairs, and a vital role for workers and their unions all in a legally-binding, enforceable agreement.

 Source: Bangladesh Accord (2019)

 The 2020 Sustainable Cotton Ranking, published by WWF, Solidaridad and the Pesticide Action Network UK analysed the 77 largest cotton users among international apparel brands and retailers, reviewing their policies, actual uptake of more sustainable cotton and transparency in their supply chains.
 According to the report, this company is "well on the way" with a score of 39.8%.
 The average score was 18.2% and the highest score was 79.2%.